 If sleeping flat is too uncomfortable, you might try sleeping in a forward position in a recliner or using multiple pillows to help you sleep upright.

-Patients often ask whether they can sleep on side after Botox, but most providers advise avoiding this position for at least the first night to prevent uneven results.
+Patients often ask whether they can sleep on their side after Botox, but most providers advise avoiding this position for at least the first night to prevent uneven results associated with Botox sleeping on the side too soon.

 In practical terms, this answers a common question many patients ask: when can I sleep on my side after Botox?
 For most individuals, side sleeping is safe after the first 24 hours, provided there is no tenderness or swelling.